Douglas F. Covey, PhD

 The complex process whereby cells regulate the production and distribution of cholesterol in cells is incompletely understood.
 Steroids prepared in this project area are selected for their ability to provide a better understanding of this complex regulation.

-Keywords: steroid, neurosteroid, neuroprotection, cholesterol, sphingomyelin.
+Keywords: steroid chemistry, neurosteroid, neuroprotection, cholesterol, sphingomyelin.

 Education and Training